Receive and Register your Kit

 Return your kit

-For the spring 2019 project, use the pre-addressed, postage-paid envelope that comes with the kit to mail completed samples to LifeScanner no later than April 5, 2019.
+Use the pre-addressed, postage-paid envelope that comes with the kit to mail completed samples to LifeScanner no later than April 3, 2020.
 This will allow LifeScanner to process your samples in time to get results before the end of the school semester.

 See Your Results